kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.setStudySessionData(studySessionData, onSuccess, onFail)`

-Posts study session data to the JATOS server.
+Posts Study Session data to the JATOS server.
 This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that end a component).
 So unless you want to store the session data in between a component run it's not necessary to call this function manually.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.

 * _@param {Object} sessionData_ - Object to be submitted
 * _@param {optional Function} onSuccess_ - Function to be called after this function is finished